 The Occupational Therapist can be contacted on 01545 574000.
 Trusted Assessors are available through Care and Repair on 01970 639920 or through the grants section on 01545 572 185.

-- Owner occupiers over 65 years
+- Owner occupiers and tenants over the age of 65,

-- Clients needing palliative care and/or to enable early release from hospital
+- Clients needing palliative care and/or to enable early release from hospital.

 A check will be carried out as to whether any relevant grants have been paid previously to ensure that not more than £3,000 plus fees plus VAT is given in any three year period.
 The Local Authority cannot pay for the same adaptations/work twice.